-- How do profits decline when stores (products) get closer? - Cannibalization: to what extend a multi-product firm is concerned with competition between its own products? - Economies of scope: Do the costs of a new store/product decline with the number of other stores/products the firm has? - Economies of density: Do the costs of a new store/product decline with the spatial proximity to other stores/products the firm has? - Effect on competition of a change in the geography of the city, e.g., new neighborhoods.
+- How do profits increase with distance to competitors? - Cannibalization: to what extend a multi-product firm is concerned with competition between its own products? - Economies of scope: Do the costs of a new store/product decline with the number of other stores/products the firm has? - Economies of density: Do the costs of a new store/product decline with the spatial proximity to other stores/products the firm has? - Effect on competition of a change in the geography of the city, e.g., new neighborhoods.
 Similarly, effect of an expansion in the space of technologically feasible product characteristics.